Neural canonical transformations for vibrational spectra of molecules: Discussions

 \section{Discussions}

-Let's begin by comparing our approach with other related methods. \begin{itemize}
+Let's begin by comparing this approach with other related methods, especially the works related to machine learning. \begin{itemize}

-\item It is important to emphasize that our neural canonical transformation approach fully integrates the vibrational self-consistent field (VSCF) method, which has been extensively studied in the literature~\cite{bowman1978self,bowman1986self,gerber1979semiclassical,thompson1982optimization}.
-The VSCF method only consists of a direct product of the eigenstates of harmonic oscillators, which can be seen as a particular case within our variational wavefunction, where the Jacobian determinant in Eq. (\ref{Eq:wavefunction}) is equal to one.
+\item Similar to other methods such as VCI and VCC, our approach can be built upon the foundation of VSCF~\cite{bowman1978self,bowman1986self,gerber1979semiclassical,thompson1982optimization}.
+Initially, we can use the VSCF method to generate a new basis, and then use neural canonical transformation to optimize the wavefunctions.
+The wavefunctions derived from the VSCF method are more complex than those derived from the harmonic oscillators.
+However the testing showed that this approach leads to subtle improvements in the results, and it also significantly increases the computational time by two to three times with a $10$ level VSCF basis.

-\item In Ref.~\cite{ishii2022development}, the authors use a backflow transformation into coordinate to solve the vibrational Hamiltonian, without an additional Jacobian determinant in the variational wavefunctions.
+\item In Ref.~\cite{ishii2022development}, the authors use a backflow transformation into coordinate to solve the excited states of Hamiltonian, without an additional Jacobian determinant in the variational wavefunctions.
 They do not guarantee the orthogonality between different states, and the direct measurement of energies undertaken in their approach breaks the variational principle, making the results unreliable.

 \item A recent study in Ref.~\cite{saleh2023computing} describes a normalizing flow parameterized by a residual neural network, and then combines the wavefunctions through superposition.
 However, due to the nonorthogonal wavefunctions, their methodology requires a considerable amount of time for numerically integrating energy across multiple dimensions, which stands in contrast to the efficiency of our approach that uses Monte Carlo sampling for energy measurement.